Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 proj4string(eberg_grid) <- CRS("+init=epsg:31467")
 ```

-The covariates can be further converted to principal components:
+The covariates are then converted to principal components to reduce covariance and dimensionality:

 ```r